FBoucher/Not-a-Dog-Workshop/README.md

 # Not a Dog Workshop

-This workshop is for beginners who would like to learn more about the cloud and the try some services available.
-Today artificial intelligence (AI) can benefit a lot of our application and most of the time it's easier than we think to implement it.
+This workshop is for beginners who would like to learn more about the cloud and then try some available services.
+Today artificial intelligence (AI) can benefit a lot of our applications and most of the time it's easier than we think to implement it.

 ![Dog or Not a Dog Application](medias/workshopHeader.png)

-During this workshop you will deploy and complete a web application able to detect when the pictures are or not dogs and keep our image folder "clean".
+During this workshop you will deploy and complete a web application able to detect when the pictures are dogs or not and keep our image folder "clean".
 We call that application: *The automatic Not a Dog application*.

 > We are using dogs as topics, but you can definitely extend the capability of the application to manage pictures of an event, the office, or a group.
 You could automatically generate tags and so many things...